6 Easy Tips to Boost Your Confidence When Insecurities Are Loud

 Also, if you suffer from comparison, do you notice patterns of jealousy, self-obsession, and low self-esteem?

-Perhaps, before recognizing this, you find yourself feeling terrible about yourself because of a temporary highlight reel.
+Perhaps, before recognizing this, you may find yourself struggling with self-love because of a temporary highlight reel.

 The whole comparison game is about how we see ourselves.